-(d) Notice of Determinations.
+(f) Notice of Adjustments.
 All determinations made by the Issuer pursuant hereto will be conclusive and binding on the Certificate Holders.
-The Issuer will give, or procure that there is given, notice as soon as practicable of any determinations by publication in accordance with Condition 9.
+The Issuer will give, or procure that there is given, notice as soon as practicable of any adjustment and of the date from which such adjustment is effective by publication in accordance with Condition 9.
 For the avoidance of doubt, no notice will be given if the Issuer determines that adjustments will not be made.